Phnom Penh Evening Food Tour

 - Duration: 3 Hours (approx.)

-Enjoy unlimited food and beer and/or soft drinks on this authentic evening food tour by tuktuk.
+Enjoy unlimited food and beer and/or soft drinks on this authentic evening food tour by tuktuk that gets you deep into our favorite neighborhoods where locals eat.
 During this adventure you’ll discover how deep Cambodian cuisine reaches within Southeast Asian culture.

 About This Tour: